asokolov365/containerpilot/README.md

 ## Documentation

-Documentation for ContainerPilot and where it fits with the rest of the Triton ecosystem can be found at [www.joyent.com/containerpilot](https://www.joyent.com/containerpilot).
-The index below links to the documentation in this repo for convenience.
+Documentation for the original Joyent ContainerPilot and where it fits with the rest of the Triton ecosystem can be found at [www.joyent.com/containerpilot](https://www.joyent.com/containerpilot).
+The index below links to the documentation of this fork of ContainerPilot.

 [Lifecycle](./docs/10-lifecycle.md)
 - [What is a job?](./docs/10-lifecycle.md#what-is-a-job)